 If NO, describe areas of concern: 3.
 Can the person cross streets safely?
 Yes No If NO, describe areas of concern: 4.
 Does the person practice community safety (awareness of others, handling strangers, etc.)?
-Yes No If NO, describe areas of concern: L. INTERPERSONAL / RECREATION / LEISURE 1.
-Can the person engage in casual, friendly conversation in person with others?
-Yes No If NO, describe areas of concern: 2.
+Yes No If NO, describe areas of concern: L. INTERPERSONAL / RECREATION / LEISURE If NO, describe areas of concern: 2.
 Can the person call people on the telephone?
 Yes No 3.
 Can the person plan/participate in their own community activities (shopping, movies, shows, sporting events, health clubs, parks, etc.) Yes No Which activities do they participate in routinely?
 Describe areas of concern: 4.
-Can the person manage their own free time?
-Yes No Describe areas of concern:
+Can the person manage their own free time? $\square$ Yes $\square$ No Describe areas of concern: